Regulatory Affairs and Quality Assurance Graduate Program of Temple University School of Pharmacy

 Fort Washington students:

-The QA/RA Office issues your TUid number the first time you register for a Temple class.
+The Regulatory Affairs and Quality Assurance Office issues your TUid number the first time you register for a Temple class.
 You may get a Temple ID card with your TUid number made at the Ambler Campus (West Hall, 580 Meetinghouse Rd, Ambler, PA) during regular office hours (generally 8:30 to 6:00 Mondays through Thursdays and 8:30 to 4:30 on Fridays.
-Call the QA/RA Office for directions (267.468.8560).
+Call the Regulatory Affairs and Quality Assurance Office for directions (267.468.8560).

-The Fort Washington campus does not require the use of TUid cards for entry into classes; however, you will need a Temple ID, if you wish to use the campus library, recreational facilities, or computer labs.
+The Fort Washington campus does not require the use of TUid cards for entry into classes; however, you will need a Temple ID, if you wish to use facilities at other Temple campuses, such as the Paley library at the Main Campus, the library at the Ambler Campus, recreational facilities at all Temple campuses.
+You must also show a TUid to use Temple computer labs.

 Remote students do not need Temple ID cards and can obtain them only if they are willing to come to a Temple campus to have their photograph taken.
 Temple ID cards are primarily used for entrance into University buildings, computer labs, libraries, parking facilities, and other University-related functions.